chienthan3241/eclipse-postgresql/readme.md

 WHERE
 	(flow_lkw > 0 AND speed_lkw < 40 )
 	AND (flow_pkw > 0 AND speed_pkw < 40 )
-ORDER BY site asc, tsp asc
+ORDER BY site asc, tsp asc <br>
-// vi du em chi muon query tren 1 vai may do thoi thi them vao SQL 1 Beschränkung:
+// vi du em chi muon query tren 1 vai may do thoi thi them vao SQL 1 Beschränkung:<br>
 SELECT
 	*
 FROM